 Do qualifying patients need to obtain an ID card?
 No, there is not an ID card requirement.

 Are there restrictions on who will manufacture the low-THC cannabis?
 The law is silent on who will produce the cannabidiol it allows certain patients to use.
-However, if the FDA approves an investigational new drug trial in South Carolina to look at cannabidiol, participating physicians and patients would only be able to use substances that have been approved by the FDA.
+However, subsequent laws allowed for the production of industrial hemp in the state, but the THC limit is even lower at 0.3%.

 When did this law take effect?
 It became effective when Gov. Haley signed the bill on June 2, 2014.